 - Classes, workshops and camps

-- Activities for home (old electronics and small appliances to dismantle, materials to conduct science experiments, art supplies, etc.)
+- DIY activities for home (old electronics and small appliances to dismantle, materials to conduct science experiments, art supplies, etc.)

 - Outings and day trips (science centers, LEGO conventions, maker spaces and maker faires, performances, etc.)